 (k) Customized training conducted with a commitment by an employer or group of employers to employ an individual upon successful completion of the training (see §§ 680.760 - 680.770).

-A Programs of Training Services or Programs of Study (WIOA Section 3(52); 20 CFR § 680.420; TEGL 8-19,) is one or more courses or classes, or a structured regimen that leads to:
+A Programs of Training Services or Programs of Study (WIOA Section 3(52); 20 CFR § 680.420; TEGL 8-19,)

-A recognized post-secondary credential, secondary school diploma, or its equivalent,

-Employment, or

-Measurable skills gains toward such a credential or employment.

 A program of study is defined as one or more courses or classes, or a structured regimen that provides job-driven training services and leads to a recognized post-secondary credential, as defined in WIOA Section 3(52), which includes an industry- recognized certificate or certification, a certificate of completion of a registered apprenticeship, a license recognized by the state involved or Federal Government, a postsecondary credential, secondary school diploma or its equivalent, employment, or measurable skill gains toward a recognized postsecondary or secondary school diploma or its equivalent credential or employment.
 These training services could be delivered in person, online, or in a blended approach.